6.5 – 6.6 2021

-Huxley-Parlour gallery are delighted to present their first exhibition with American artist, John Copeland, opening in May 2021.
-The exhibition will include six large scale paintings, and will be Copeland’s most ideologically wrought, and formally succinct to date.
+Huxley-Parlour gallery present their first exhibition with American artist, John Copeland, opening in May 2021.
+The exhibition includes six large scale paintings, and is Copeland’s most ideologically wrought, and formally succinct to date.

 John Copeland’s work is characterised by expressive mark making; thick, impasto oils, and heavily wrought scenes where exuberant brushstrokes disrupt and distort the narrative.
 Using found photos and print media as a starting point, Copeland appropriates and transforms his chosen imagery, using a fierce intensity of mark making to create complex compositions that hint at insidious, visceral drives amongst otherwise ordinary tableaux.